sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ### Recoding Block Storage in JSON Format for Toolkit Usage

-The Oracle Toolkit for GCP requires block storage (or disk) information in JSON format - provided either via JSON configuration files, or as command line arguments to the installation shell script.
+The Oracle Toolkit for Google Cloud requires block storage (or disk) information in JSON format - provided either via JSON configuration files, or as command line arguments to the installation shell script.

 Consequently, after creating each, it's usually convenient to record their metadata and property as a JSON object.

+> **NOTE:** the [jq](https://jqlang.org/) command line utility (for processing and manipulating JSON content) is beneficial and is not included in most Linux distributions by default but can be easily installed using `sudo apt update && sudo apt install -y jq or `sudo yum install -y jq` depending on your Linux family.

 For example, for ASM disks: